UniVST: A Unified Framework for Training-free Localized Video Style Transfer

 \textbf{AdaIN-Guided Latent-Shift.} AdaIN~\cite{AdaIN} is primarily used in image processing~\cite{StyleID}, where it adjusts the mean and standard deviation of an image to control its color style.
 Inspired by this, we apply the AdaIN technique to integrate the color style of the reference image into the edited video.
 Specifically, within the interval $t \in [\tau_0, \tau_1]$, we apply AdaIN operation to the latent $\mathcal{Z}_{t}$ of the editing branch, shifting its mean and standard deviation to match those in the latent $Z_{t}^{s}$ of the style branch, as follows:

 where $\mu(\cdot)$ and $\sigma(\cdot)$ denote respective mean and standard deviation.

 \textbf{AdaIN-Guided Attention-Shift.} In addition to transferring color tone, we also need to incorporate the overall style of the reference image into the edited video.
-The previous work StyleID~\cite{StyleID} achieves style transfer by modifying the standard self-attention process.
-Specifically, the query $\mathcal{Q}_t$ in the editing branch attends to the key $K_{t}^{s}$ and value $V_{t}^{s}$ of the style branch instead of its own, referred to as K-V replacement.
+The previous work StyleID~\cite{StyleID} achieves style transfer by modifying the standard self-attention process, which is referred to as K-V replacement.
+Specifically, the query $\mathcal{Q}_t$ in the editing branch attends to the key $K_{t}^{s}$ and value $V_{t}^{s}$ of the style branch instead of its own.
 Furthermore, to eliminate content damage caused by direct replacement, \cite{StyleID} blends the original video's query $Q_t$ with the edited query $\mathcal{Q}_t$.
 Finally, the resulting $\tilde{\mathcal{Q}}_{t}$, $\tilde{\mathcal{K}}_{t}$, and $\tilde{\mathcal{V}}_{t}$ undergo attention computation to produce the output $\mathcal{O}$.
 This entire process can be described as follows: